John McKay (guitarist): Guitars and effects

 McKay used different audio effects, including fuzz (to create distortion) and flanger.
-Peer John Valentine Carruthers said that McKay "had no conventional skill in guitar playing, like chords or lines.
+Fellow guitarist John Valentine Carruthers said that McKay "had no conventional skill in guitar playing, like chords or lines.
 He must have had hands like a gorilla because he was playing chords like this (stretches hand right out).
 I've no idea what they were, and you couldn't tell by listening because they were going through fuzz and flangers."
 His guitars were a Hagström Semi Acoustic and a Gibson Les Paul.
-Mckay's effects included Fender Twin Reverb and MXR Flanger.
-He played metallic guitar.
+Mckay's effects included an MXR Flanger and the reverb from his Fender Twin Reverb amplifier.